-- 11. CILEx Regulation has defined the technical knowledge requirements for Criminal Litigation in the Criminal Litigation Specialist Pathway which can be viewed here. - 12.
+- 11. CILEx Regulation has defined the technical knowledge requirements for Criminal Litigation in the Criminal Litigation Specialist Pathway (to access, click here). - 12.
 CILEx Regulation accredits academic qualifications which meet our technical knowledge requirements to become a Chartered Legal Executive Litigator and Advocate (Criminal Litigation). - 13.
-The qualifications that meet these requirements are as follows: - CILEX Professional Qualification (CPQ) please click here; - Bloomsbury Institute LLB (Hons) Law and Legal Practice please click here. - 14.
+The qualifications that meet these requirements are as follows: - CILEX Professional Qualification (CPQ) please click here;; - Bloomsbury Institute LLB (Hons) Law and Legal Practice please click here. - Datalaw Level 6 Law and Practice Diploma please click here. - 14.
 If you hold one of these qualifications, you will be able to demonstrate your technical knowledge by providing CILEx Regulation with a certified copy of your qualification certificate (or equivalent evidence). - 15.
 If you do not hold one of these qualifications but hold an alternative qualification, you may still meet the requirements.
-Please refer to the Recognition of Prior Legal Qualifications Policy for more information.
+Please refer to the Recognition of Prior Legal Qualifications Policy (to access, click here) for more information.